-Orea Mining has become a leading gold exploration and development company in French Guiana and aims to develop projects that are economically viable, socially responsible, environmentally sound, mindful of human health, legally compliant and that contribute to sustainable development.
+Orea Mining has become a leading gold exploration and development company in the Guiana Shield and aims to develop projects that are economically viable, socially responsible, environmentally sound, mindful of human health, legally compliant and that contribute to sustainable development.

 Orea Mining is a firm believer that the viability of a mining project is contingent on its positive impact, throughout its life cycle, and with this charter it intends to formalize its commitment to developing responsible mining projects that meet the expectations of stakeholders in the region.

 In our view, a responsible mine is based on:

 - mobilizing technological innovation and state-of-the-art techniques in gold exploration and development;

 - transparency and openness to allow a meaningful dialogue with stakeholders (Government, communities, economic actors, NGOs, researchers, etc.) in order to identify and more effectively consider economic, environmental, social and corporate governance concerns and expectations;

 - effective implementation of measures for preventing and mitigating risks that could impact on the environment, health, safety and fundamental rights of workers and communities;

 - continuously striving to optimize our positive impact on the development of the region and its communities;

 - complying with stringent ethics and governance laws and standards.